 I think we've made enough announcements for the time being.
 Each one of these product launches is a huge amount of work!
 Bill and I don't have a team of copywriters.
 I do the newsletters and the ads and he designs the web site and the dealer sales sheets.
 That's on top of the R&D and other stuff we're responsible for.
 And we can't forget Dan and Mike, who are up to their ears in shipments and customer service requests and complain that I am incommunicado while working on these launches.

 So I promise that it will be AT LEAST A MONTH before our next huge product announcement.
 I'll probably be writing that newsletter from China.
 After Bill and I endured flying to China in economy last year I told him that I have a choice: I could afford to take him with me or fly business class by myself for the same price.
 Needless to say, I've been flying on my own to China lately.
 Those business class pods are quite comfortable...

 In the meantime I'll be in touch on our Facebook page.
 (You don't have to be signed up for Facebook to view our updates.)
 You also might want to subscribe to our YouTube channel as we're uploading another silly video there in the coming weeks as well as a video of the LRC locomotive MOVING!
 (We hope.)

 ABOUT RAPIDO NEWS

-Rapido News is ©2014 Rapido Trains Inc. You have received this email because you signed up for the newsletter on our web page or you have inquired about our products or because we know you and we think you will want to read it.
-How's that for a disclaimer?
+Rapido News is ©2014 Rapido Trains Inc. You have received this email because you signed up for the newsletter on our web page.
+Despite the silly footer in previous emails, Rapido Trains Inc. has never signed up anyone for our newsletters without written consent.
 To unsubscribe, follow the link below.